Rehearsal-Free Continual Federated Learning with Synergistic Synaptic Intelligence: Additional Results

 \section{Additional Results}

-In this section, we first provide the experiments about scalability and bandwidth constraints to validate the effectiveness of our method.
-Then, we provide more details about the experiment results of each task.
+In this section, we first provide the experiments about training time cost and quantitative analysis.
+Then, we conduct experiments on scalability and bandwidth constraints to validate the effectiveness of our method.
+Finally, we provide more details about the experiment results of each task.
 We record the test accuracy of the {global} model at the training stage of each task and the communication rounds required to achieve the corresponding performance.